-To the importance of these considerations, your Committee are happy to have To the importance of these considerations, your Committee are happy to have to report that His Majesty's Government has not been insensible.
-Although Captain Ross's expedition was undertaken entirely on private risk, and the Board of Admiralty could not therefore be held responsible for any liabilities incurred, or be called upon in strictness to notice in any way the services of the individuals engaged in it, yet, as far as the power of the Admiralty extends, none of these services has gone unnoticed or unrewarded.
-It appears from a memorandum delivered in to your Committee by the Admiralty, that "all the men have received double full pay until they finally abandoned their ship, and full pay after that until their arrival in England, amounting to the gross sum of 4580l.; that they have besides been employed in eligible situations in the dock yards, or placed in others that will lead to promotion:" that Mr. Abernethy, the gunner, "has been promoted, and appointed to the Seringapatam;" that Mr. Thom, purser, "has been appointed to the lucrative situation of purser of the Canopus, of eighty-four guns;" that Mr. M'Diarmid, the medical officer of the expedition, "has been appointed assistant surgeon of the navy, and, when qualified to pass his examination, will be promoted to the rank of surgeon;" that Commander Ross, to whom it appears that the greater part of the scientific results of the expedition are due, "has been placed on full pay, and appointed commander of the Victory for twelve months, that he may by the length of service be enabled to receive the rank of post-captain, which is by a special minute of the Admiralty ensured to him at the experiation of that time;" and that Captain John Humphreys, of the Isabella, to whose persevering humanity alone Captain Ross and his party, under Providence, in all probability owe their lives, has received that remuneration for the expense of bringing them home, which, upon consideration, has been thought proper by the Admiralty and which appears to your Committee to be owe their nves, has received that remuneration for the expense of bringing them home, which, upon consideration, has been thought proper by the Admiralty, and which appears to your Committee to be a reasonable compensation.
-Captain Ross alone, the commander of the expedition, who had the anxious and painful responsibility of the health and discipline of the party, for above four years, under circumstances of unparalleled difficulty and hardship, and who had the merit of maintaining both health and discipline in a remarkable degree (for only one man in twenty-three was lost in consequence of the cape. degree (for only one man in twenty-three was lost in consequence of the expedition), is, owing to his rank, not in a situation to receive any reward from the Admiralty in the way of promotion.
-Having incurred expenses and losses to the amount of nearly three thousand pounds, and received no more than the the amount of nearly three thousand pounds, and received no more than the half-pay which had accumulated during the expedition, he remains with the same rank with which he went out.
-Under these circumstances, and looking to the advantages to science and the honour to his country, which have resulted from the expedition under his command; looking to the expense which the country has been willing to incur on former occasions for similar expeditions, and to the rewards which it has voted even for less important and honourable objects your Committee have they are not transgressing the bounds. nourable objects, your Committee hope they are not transgressing the bounds of a due regard to public economy, in recommending that a sum of five thousand pounds be voted to Captain John Ross.
+To the importance of these considerations, your Committee are happy to have to report that His Majesty's Government has not been insensible.
+Although Captain

+Ross's expedition was undertaken entirely on private risk, and the Board of Admiralty could not therefore be held responsible for any liabilities incurred, or be called upon in strictness to notice in any way the services of the individuals engaged in it, yet, as far as the power of the Admiralty extends, none of these services has gone unnoticed or unrewarded.
+It appears from a memorandum delivered in to your Committee by the Admiralty, that "all the men have received double full pay until they finally abandoned their ship, and full pay after that until their arrival in England, amounting to the gross sum of 4580l.; that they have besides been employed in eligible situations in the dock yards, or placed in others that will lead to promotion;" that Mr. Abernethy, the gunner, "has been promoted, and appointed to the Seringapatam;" that Mr. Thom, purser, "has been appointed to the lucrative situation of purser of the Canopus, of eighty-four guns;" that Mr. M'Diarmid, the medical officer of the expedition, "has been appointed assistant-surgeon of the navy, and, when qualified to pass his examination, will be promoted to the rank of surgeon;" that Commander Ross, to whom it appears that the greater part of the scientific results of the expedition are due, "has been placed on full pay, and appointed commander of the Victory for twelve months, that he may by that length of service be enabled to receive the rank of postcaptain, which is by a special minute of the Admiralty ensured to him at the expiration of that time;" and that Captain John Humphreys, of the Isabella, to whose persevering humanity alone Captain Ross and his party, under Providence, in all probability owe their lives, has received that remuneration for the expense of bringing them home which, upon consideration, has been thought proper by the Admiralty, and which appears to your Committee to be a reasonable compensation.
+Captain Ross alone, the commander of the expedition, who had the anxious and painful responsibility of the health and discipline of the party for above four years, under circumstances of unparalleled difficulty and hardship, and who had the merit of maintaining both health and discipline in a remarkable degree (for only one man in twenty-three was lost in consequence of the expedition), is, owing to his rank, not in a situation to receive any reward from the Admiralty in the way of promotion.
+Having incurred expenses and losses to the amount of nearly three thousand pounds, and received no more than the half-pay which had accumulated during the expedition, he remains with the same rank with which he went out.
+Under these circumstances, and looking to the advantages to science and the honour to his country, which have resulted from the expedition under his command; looking to the expense which the country has been willing to incur on former occasions for similar expeditions, and to the rewards which it has voted even for less important and honourable objects, your Committee hope they are not transgressing the bounds of a due regard to public economy, in recommending that a sum of five thousand pounds be voted to Captain John Ross.